tef/tefaq/tefaq.rst

 Goon Project
 ------------
 Enthusiasm didn't get us to the moon, but we've got 18 logos and a wiki.
+A fatal group project popluated by idea guys and all discussions revolve around the colour of the bike shed.

 When a lot of people want to solve a problem and don't know how, much of the bad ideas above surface and not much else.
 The most common cause of this is video games.
 Everyone has played them and not very many people have written them.
 A lot of enthusiasm goes a long way.
 Mostly "What should we call it", and "I can make a better logo"